plymer/react-map-gl-test/README.md

   - Later iteration question is, _"Do the surface observations need to have all of their elements rendered for previous time steps?"_
     - This question is posed because reducing the amount of data retained and formatted would enhance performance
     - I also question the need since if a user is interested in a timeseries of the data from sites, we have the ability to do a "drill-down" on the observations and TAF
+    - Invesigate **sprites** and how it might/might not improve performance
+      - not sure of what the limitations are for size etc
+      - I have SVG files for all wind barbs, wx symbols, etc from a [repo](https://www.github.com/plymer/wx-symbols)
 - PIREPS
   - [ ] Add PIREPs
     - [ ] Set validity length of data